Aussie salute: Origins

-The other factor that allowed for the native emu to facilitate the growth the bush fly (Musca vetustissima) larvae is their estimated pre-colonial population.
-Their previous population, before Australia was an English colony, is likely to of been high than the population of human.
+The other factor that allowed for the native emu to facilitate the growth of the bush fly (Musca vetustissima) larvae is their estimated pre-colonial population.
+Their previous population, before Australia was an English colony, is likely to have been higher than the population of humans.

-The bush fly does not seek out blood like other flies (mosquitoes) and seek instead to suck up the moisture produced on a human's face; saliva, tears and sweat.
-Where the common housefly (Drosophila melanogaster) may have to vomit to digest their food, bush flies don't.
-The fly have been found to possibly carry bacteria such as E. coli and associated with the eye disease trachoma, caused by the bacterium Chlamydia trachomatis.

 When the weather gets hotter, the bush fly migrates south, following large crowds of people as they flock outside for the warm weather.
-The prevalence of the bush fly in Australia has resulted for the need for such a gesture as the Aussie Salute.
+The prevalence of the bush fly in Australia has resulted in the need for such a gesture as the Aussie salute.

-Illustrations in Media
+Illustrations in media

 The gesture can be spotted across the country and across popular media.
 Such illustrations include: